esaruoho/paketti-manual/README.md

 For a selection in sample editor, you can press a shortcut to "create new instrument & loop". there's "mute or solo selection in pattern",  expand/shrink selection content shortcuts, set selection to selected instrument.. bypass all effects in track, or enable.. show all parameters of all devices in track

 Oblique Strategies Dialog / Loader - it will randomly pick one Oblique Strategy from a list on the status whenever you save or load a song or restart Renoise

 Paketti Midi Mappings - it shows some of the Paketti MidiMappings and if you have Midi Mapping "Learn" mode on, you can actually pick them yourself and assign them easily. for better discoverability

-Output Routings dialog that shows all the tracks and lets you set the Output Routings in case you have a multi-out soundcard Shortcuts for setting each track, or the Master, to a specific output routing channel (01-64) for those with multi-out soundcards
+Output Routings dialog that shows all the tracks and lets you set the Output Routings in case you have a multi-out soundcard

+Shortcuts for setting each track, or the Master, to a specific output routing channel (01-64) for those with multi-out soundcards

-Track Renamer - select a bunch of tracks with selection-in-pattern and rename them all in one go, one track at a time Phrase Doubler / Halver (takes the content of the Phrase and increases the size or decreases the size Set Phrase Length to 001-004-006-008-012-016-024-032-048-064-096-128-192-256-384-512 Set Phrase LPB 1-256 same for pattern LPB
+Track Renamer - select a bunch of tracks with selection-in-pattern and rename them all in one go, one track at a time

+Phrase Doubler / Halver (takes the content of the Phrase and increases the size or decreases the size

+Set Phrase Length to 001-004-006-008-012-016-024-032-048-064-096-128-192-256-384-512

+Set Phrase LPB 1-256

+Set Pattern LPB 1-256

 Print current BPM & LPB to Master track of Pattern - so can modify the tempo in another pattern -good for `LPB*2` i.e. increasing resolution

 Keep Sequence Sorted True/False/Toggle

-15 frame fade in fade out for reducing clicks Duplicate sample, maximize audio, turn to 16bit, save as wav or flac (in case you want to deliver them or post them somewhere)
+15 frame fade in fade out for reducing clicks

+Duplicate sample, maximize audio, turn to 16bit, save as wav or flac (in case you want to deliver them or post them somewhere)

-Flip Sample - this allows for 1/2 1/4 1/8 1/16 flipping/rotating of a sample, good for beats if you wanna flip it or any other type of sample select first half of sample buffer shortcut - and second half too. midimappings for select sample buffer start and end, so you can just use two knobs to select the length and modify set loop mode off, forward, pingpong, backwards copy note-on sample to note-off at transpose 0, +12, +24, -12, -24 meaning when you hit a note off on a bassnote, the same basenote can play an octave higher or lower - good for octave basses jump to first track in next group / jump to first track in previous group
+Flip Sample - this allows for 1/2 1/4 1/8 1/16 flipping/rotating of a sample, good for beats if you wanna flip it or any other type of sample

+Select first half of sample buffer shortcut - and second half too. midimappings for select sample buffer start and end, so you can just use two knobs to select the length and modify

+Set loop mode off, forward, pingpong, backwards

+Copy note-on sample to note-off at transpose 0, +12, +24, -12, -24 meaning when you hit a note off on a bassnote, the same basenote can play an octave higher or lower - good for octave basses

+Jump to first track in next group / jump to first track in previous group

-midimappings for select instrument, select track, keyboard octave, editstep 0-64 and 1-64, double editstep halve editstep, beatsync line control / double beatsync / halve beatsync
+Midimappings for select instrument, select track, keyboard octave, editstep 0-64 and 1-64, double editstep halve editstep, beatsync line control / double beatsync / halve beatsync
 8 midimappings for controlling the macros of the current instrument. meaning, you use the 8 midimappings on any track and you can control macro knobs without having to assign them to a specific instrument. i.e. they're "free" / "dynamic" for lack of a better word

-Interval generator. shortcuts for adding +1 to +12 to the current note - adds a new note column, moves to it and adds a note that is +x or -x higher/lower than the original basenote. also midimappings for selecting multiple chord intervals good for experimenting with basenotes and writing intervals in and seeing what happens. couple that with the Paketti Gater and you can go wherever you please really.
+Interval generator. shortcuts for adding +1 to +12 to the current note - adds a new note column, moves to it and adds a note that is +x or -x higher/lower than the original basenote. also midimappings for selecting multiple chord intervals - good for experimenting with basenotes and writing intervals in and seeing what happens. couple that with the Paketti Gater and you can go wherever you please really.

-Wipe Effects from selection in pattern shortcuts for showing a specific number of note columns, or effect columns expose / hide note columns or effect columns - this replaces the Renoise "add new note column" by actually exposing it AND selecting it. much more intuitive direct shortcuts for writing Axx to Zxx effects and their content (+1 -1 +10 -10) to selection or row match delay column to current row  (or panning, or volume).. means you have a row you've selected, run the shortcut, every row in the pattern gets the same delay, or panning, or volume setting
+Wipe Effects from selection in pattern

+Shortcuts for showing a specific number of note columns, or effect columns

+Expose / hide note columns or effect columns - this replaces the Renoise "add new note column" by actually exposing it AND selecting it. much more intuitive

+Direct shortcuts for writing Axx to Zxx effects and their content (+1 -1 +10 -10) to selection or row

+Match delay column to current row  (or panning, or volume).. means you have a row you've

+Selected, run the shortcut, every row in the pattern gets the same delay, or panning, or volume setting

-Note Interpolation (entering notes from beginning to end of selection so c-1 at 00 and c-5 at 64? every step has an interpolated value based on math randomize delay, panning and volume value for selected tracks and their columns flood fill with selection - takes your selection and fills the pattern with it in a loop shortcuts for setting visible columns (vol,pan,delay,samplefx) for all tracks globally clear/delete track dsp effects from current track bpm increase +0.1 -0.1 +0.5 -0.5 +1 -1 +5 -5 bypass all devices on all tracks bypass all devices on selected track
+Note Interpolation (entering notes from beginning to end of selection so c-1 at 00 and c-5 at 64? every step has an interpolated value based on math

-set master output volume in dB to -INF or 0 or -0.1 +0.1 -1 +1 for better control midi mappings for setting global groove control 1,2,3,4 multi-combos like "shortcut for toggling play, record, follow pattern, metronome on/off" or "toggle play,record,followpattern on/off, or record+followpattern on/off hide open track dsp device + sample fx device external editors shortcuts + menu entries for adding sample modulation devices (all available for volume, pan, cutoff, resonance, overdrive, pitch) shortcut for adding and opening formula device direct shortcut for exposing the pitchstep device external editor, which is included in all Paketti-loaded samples so you can immediately start pitching it up and around for extra randomness visual editmode for highlighting which track is selected, for those with aged eyes and who have grown tired of trying to figure out which track they've selected volume, panning, delay dialog with 16 sliders - basically another step control for setting specific settings, again 16 steps but can be reduced to 1-16 steps for each, so they can be offset shortcuts for starting playback at a specific row (000-512).. shortcuts for starting playback at a random line of the pattern, or random 2nd or 4th or 8th row (in order to be able to step across it in a stair/stepped way play current line and step forwards, play current line and step backwards, for those who want to use renoise as a.. musical box? @tkna how would you describe this with words? shortcuts for selecting a specific track i.e. 1-32, you set the shortcut and it jumps you there sample fx group + mod group shortcuts for modifying them, same with mute groups show/hide selected track's device 1 to 64, another external editor shower/hider a mode to enter where if you're in effect column, it'll jump you to the next row in that track that has a note. so you can enter effects to where the notes are
+Randomize delay, panning and volume value for selected tracks and their columns

+Flood fill with selection - takes your selection and fills the pattern with it in a loop

+Shortcuts for setting visible columns (vol,pan,delay,samplefx) for all tracks globally clear/delete track dsp effects from current track

+BPM increase +0.1 -0.1 +0.5 -0.5 +1 -1 +5 -5

+Bypass all devices on all tracks

+Bypass all devices on selected track

+Set master output volume in dB to -INF or 0 or -0.1 +0.1 -1 +1 for better control

+Midi mappings for setting global groove control 1,2,3,4

+Midi Mappings for setting Global Groove 2 & 4 (downbeat?)

+Multi-combos like "shortcut for toggling play, record, follow pattern, metronome on/off" or "toggle play,record,followpattern on/off, or record+followpattern on/off

+Hide open track dsp device + sample fx device external editors

+Shortcuts + menu entries for adding sample modulation devices (all available for volume, pan, cutoff, resonance, overdrive, pitch)

+Shortcut for adding and opening formula device

+Direct shortcut for exposing the pitchstep device external editor, which is included in all Paketti-loaded samples so you can immediately start pitching it up and around for extra randomness

+Visual editmode for highlighting which track is selected, for those with aged eyes and who have grown tired of trying to figure out which track they've selected

+Volume, panning, delay dialog with 16 sliders - basically another step control for setting specific settings, again 16 steps but can be reduced to 1-16 steps for each, so they can be offset

+Shortcuts for starting playback at a specific row (000-512)..

+Shortcuts for starting playback at a random line of the pattern, or random 2nd or 4th or 8th row (in order to be able to step across it in a stair/stepped way)

+Play current line and step forwards, play current line and step backwards, for those who want to use renoise as a.. musical box?

+Shortcuts for selecting a specific track i.e. 1-32, you set the shortcut and it jumps you there

+Sample fx group + mod group shortcuts for modifying them, same with mute groups

+Show/hide selected track's device 1 to 64, another external editor shower/hider

+ A mode to enter where if you're in effect column, it'll jump you to the next row in that track that has a note. so you can enter effects to where the notes are

 okay.. just realized i completely neglected to talk about the "Paketti Automation" setup.